wp-plugins/old-core-files/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Increase your WordPress security by deleting old core files that exist in the filesystem.
-OCF alerts you to remove old files before hackers exploit them for attacks.
+Increase your WordPress security by deleting old core files that exist in the filesystem before hackers exploit them for attacks.

 == Description ==

 When core is being upgraded, usually some files are no longer used by WordPress, and they are set for removal.